MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 2. Start the map phase by selecting **Select entities**.

 3. Select the entities and attributes you want to use in the *match* and *merge* phases.
-You can include all attributes from an entity by selecting the "include all fields" checkbox at the entity level or select the required attributes individually from an entity.
+You can select the required attributes individually from an entity or include all attributes from an entity by selecting the **Include all fields** checkbox on the entity level.
 We recommend selecting at least two entities to benefit from the data unification process.

    > [!div class="mx-imgBorder"]
    > ![Add entities example](media/data-manager-configure-map-add-entities-example.png "Add entities example")

-   For example, we're adding the **eCommerceContacts** and **loyCustomers** entities.
-By picking these entities to unify the customer data, you can derive meaningful insights on which of the online business customers are loyalty program members in your business.
+   In this example, we're adding the **eCommerceContacts** and **loyCustomers** entities.
+By shoosing these entities, you can derive insights on which of the online business customers are loyalty program members.

-   You can search on keywords across all attribute names and entity names and select the required attributes to map.
+   You can search on keywords across all attributes and entites to select the required attributes you want to map.

      > [!div class="mx-imgBorder"]
    > ![Search fields example](media/data-manager-configure-map-search-fields-example.png "Search fields example")

 4. Select **Apply** to confirm your selections.

-## Select primary key and define semantic type for attributes
+## Select primary key and semantic type for attributes

 After selecting your entities, the **Map** page lists the selected entities for your review.
 You need to define the primary key for an entity and identify the semantic type for an attribute in the entity.

 - **Primary key**: Select one attribute as a primary key for each of your entities.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
-String and GUID data type attributes are supported as primary keys and will be displayed in a field for you to select from. *Numeric data type support will be available in the upcoming releases.*
+String and GUID data type attributes are supported as primary keys and will be displayed in a field for you to select from.
+Numeric data type support will be available in the upcoming releases.

 - **Attribute semantic type**: Categories of your attributes, such as email address or name.
 Adding a custom semantic type is also possible.
-Select the type field for that attribute, and type your custom attribute-type name.
-You can also change the attribute types that were auto-identified by the system.
+Select the type field for an attribute, and type your custom semantic type name.
+You can also change the attribute types that were identified by the system.

-All attributes for which a semantic type is auto-identified by the system are grouped into a *mapped fields* section.
-Those attributes include names, email address, and several others.
-Review these attributes and their specified types since they'll be used to combine your entities in the *merge* configuration phase.
+All attributes for which a semantic type is automatically identified are grouped in the **Review mapped fields** section.
+Review these attributes and their semantic types because they'll be used to combine your entities in the merge step of data unification.

-Any attributes that are not auto-identified with a semantic type by the system will be grouped in *unmapped fields* section.
-Select the type field for that attribute, and type your custom attribute-type name.
-Once you identify a semantic type, that attribute will automatically be moved into the *mapped fields* section.
+Attributes that aren't automatically mapped to a semantic type are grouped in the **Define the data in the unmapped fields** section.
+Select the semantic type field for the unmapped attributes, or enter your custom attribute-type name.

 > [!div class="mx-imgBorder"]
 > ![Primary key and attribute type](media/data-manager-configure-map-add-attributes.png "Primary key and attribute type")

-The type field displays the system recommended semantic type as the first value in the type fields with an star indicator.
+The type field drop-down shows the recommended semantic type as the first value with an star symbol.

 > [!NOTE]
 > One field should map to the semantic type Person.FullName to populate the customer name in customer card.
 Otherwise, the customer cards will appear nameless.